Ma Katyayani’s Battle with Mahishasura

 The story of Ma Katyayani and Mahishasura reminds us that the battle between good and evil is not just external but an internal tussle.

 Mahishasura stands for our ego.
-Ego, originates from the belief that we are this body and that we are immortal.
-This thought process is similar to Mahishasur’s.
+The ego originates from the belief that we are this body and that we are immortal.
+This thought process is similar to Mahishasura’s.
 Just like him, ego is a shape-shifting demon.
 In rulers, ego takes the form of superiority; among the ruled, it is the habit of acting like a victim all the time.
-Within ourselves, we carry the Mahishasur of ego, who constantly demands self-importance.
+Within ourselves, we carry the Mahishasura of ego, who constantly demands self-importance.

 The Sadhana Connection